Frequently Asked Questions

 - SNAPS Documentation (SNAPS card with name and letter of acceptance from AZDES)

-Once you have filed your application for your MMJ Patient card, you should receive an approval email within 4-8 business days.
-Your card should arrive in the mail within 3-7 days of the approval notice.
-If you have not received your card after 14 days, you can contact the AZ Department of Health Services at (602) 542-1025.
+Once you have filed your application for your MMJ Patient card, you should receive an approval email from the AZDHS.
+Your card will arrive to the email provided as a digital copy.
+If you have not received your email after 7 days, you can contact the AZ Department of Health Services at (602) 542-1025.

 Contact High Mountain Health & get your application submitted today!